4 Feb 2026

 Do you think this is true?

-Well, it’s not!
+Well, this is not entirely true.
 Sure, microservices comprise a small component; however, developers can effortlessly use the same for the simplest to the most complex business structures.

 pros of microservices architecture